mlswg/mls-architecture/draft-ietf-mls-architecture.md

 However, note that a malicious Delivery Service could also reorder messages or provide an inconsistent view to different users.
-The "generation" counter in MLS messages provides per-sender loss detection and ordering that cannot be manipulated by the DS.
+The "generation" counter in MLS messages provides per-sender loss detection and ordering that cannot be manipulated by the DS, but this does not provide complete protection against partitioning.
+A DS can cause a partition in the group by partitioning key exchange messages; this can be detected only by out-of-band comparison (e.g., confirming that all clients have the same `epoch_authenticator` value`).
 A mechanism for more robust protections is discussed in
 {{?I-D.ietf-mls-extensions}}.
-A DS can cause a partition in the group by partitioning key exchange messages; this can be detected only by out-of-band comparison (e.g., confirming that all clients have the same `epoch_authenticator` value`).

 Other forms of Delivery Service misbehavior are still possible that are not easy to detect.
 For instance, a Delivery Service can simply refuse to relay messages